 With your route planned and your accommodations booked, the next step is making sure your car is “pet ready.”
 Coming home together safely is the most important part of any trip, so be sure you have a way of securing your pet while you’re traveling.

-A crate, carrier, or car harness will prevent your pet from making an unannounced visit to check the view from your lap while you’re driving, and will protect you both in case of an accident.
+A crate, carrier, or car harness will prevent your pet from making an unannounced visit to check the view from the back seat or your lap while you’re driving, and will protect you both in case of an accident.

 If you’re using a crate or carrier, be sure it’s attached to the floor or the seat belt so it doesn’t become a projectile in an accident.
 Also remember to deactivate the airbag for any seat your pet will be occupying.